hzoo/hopeinsource.com/season-2/standards.md

 ---
-title: "6: Jory Burson on the Significance of Standards"
+title: "MA 6: Jory Burson on the Significance of Standards"
+season: 2
 date: "2019-05-24"
 time: "65"
 description: "Why should we standardize?
 Jory Burson (Bocoup) joins Henry to talk open source and standards: what they are, why we need them, what should be standardized, lifecycles of standards, past/future accessibility of participating in the process, and more!"